University of Wisconsin–Stevens Point

-The University of Wisconsin–Stevens Point (UW–Stevens Point or UWSP) is a public university in Stevens Point, Wisconsin.
-It is part of the University of Wisconsin System and grants associate, baccalaureate, and master's degrees, as well as doctoral degrees in audiology and educational sustainability.
-As of 2018, UW-Stevens Point has merged with UW-Stevens Point at Wausau and UW-Stevens Point at Marshfield.
+The University of Wisconsin–Stevens Point (UW–Stevens Point or UWSP) is a public university in Stevens Point, Wisconsin, United States.
+Established in 1894, it is part of the University of Wisconsin System.
+UW-Stevens Point grants associate, baccalaureate, and master's degrees, as well as doctoral degrees in audiology, educational sustainability, and physical therapy.
+The 406 acres main campus includes the 280 acre Schmeeckle Reserve, 15 academic buildings, and 13 residence halls.
+UWSP also has two branch campuses located in Wausau and Marshfield.